GNOME/orca/docs/user-extensions.md

 This silly example lets you test the hook locally.
 It reverses what Orca speaks based on extension settings.
-By default it applies to speech associated with accessible objects, skips messages, skips terminals, and skips gnome-shell.
+By default it applies to speech associated with accessible objects, skips messages, and skips gnome-shell.
 The `scope` setting can be `"objects"`, `"messages"`, `"both"`, or `"none"`.
 The `excluded-applications` setting is a list of application names.
-The `excluded-roles` setting is a dictionary whose values are integer-backed AT-SPI roles.
-Application and role filters are only used for speech associated with an accessible object; messages do not have an object.
+The `word-replacements` setting is a dictionary whose keys are words and whose values are replacement text to use before reversing the output.
+Application filters are only used for speech associated with an accessible object; messages do not have an object.

 Create this as a package extension in `~/.local/share/orca/extensions/reverse_words/__init__.py`.